GMLC-TDC/HELICS/docs/configuration/FederateInfo.md

 **CoreInitString [string]**

 Command line arguments that are passed to the core when starting it.
-Some examples are
+Some examples are:

   - "2" to specify 2 federates will connect
   - "1 --broker=192.168.2.3:23444"  to specify a single federate and to connect to a broker at ipaddress 192.168.2.3 port 23444